RonaldAllanRivera/used-cars-search/readme.txt

 === Used Cars Search ===
 Contributors: ronaldallanrivera
-Tags: used cars, search, autosuggest, compare, ratings, inventory, automotive, vehicle, car dealer, elementor Requires at least: 6.0
+Tags: search, autosuggest, compare, ratings, ai Requires at least: 6.0
-Tested up to: 6.8.2
+Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.6.9
+Stable tag: 1.6.10
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
+Fast, lightweight search and comparison plugin for used car inventories with autosuggest and ratings.

 == Description ==
-Used Cars Search is a fast, conflict‑safe search and comparison plugin for used‑car inventories.
-It features autosuggest, sortable list/grid results, a polished compare flow, and lightweight, dependency‑free JavaScript.
+Used Cars Search is a fast, conflict‑safe search & compare plugin for used‑car inventories.
+It includes autosuggest, sortable list/grid results, and a polished compare flow.

 Key features:
 - Autosuggest for quick keyword discovery